 Depending on the extent of the injury and the urgency of treatment the doctor will decide when and what type of surgery needs to be performed.
 Most often, surgery is performed on an outpatient basis.
-A dressing will be applied on the area of surgery and a splint will be placed to protect your hand and enable it to heal quickly by restricting its mobility.
+A dressing will be applied to the area of surgery and a splint will be placed to protect your hand and enable it to heal quickly by restricting its mobility.
 These splints usually are made of plastic and will be positioned in such a way that the patient will have to have the fingers bent to reduce tension and stretching of the flexor tendons.

 In a tendon repair surgery, the surgeon will make a small cut on the skin near the damaged tendon.
 The torn ends will be stitched together with special surgical sutures.
-If they cannot be joined together, tendons from other parts of the body like foot or toe will be used to join and suture the ends.
+If they cannot be joined together, tendons from other parts of the body like the foot or toe will be used to join and suture the ends.
 The surrounding areas of the tendons like blood vessels, muscles, nerves, bones will be checked for damage.
 If damages are seen, corrective surgical procedures will be performed on them.
 The cuts made will be closed with sutures and the surgical area will be covered with a sterile dressing and placed in a splint to reduce mobility and facilitate quicker healing.
 To avoid pain at the time of surgery, either local, regional or general anesthesia will be administered.

-The healing of flexor tendons can take up to 2 months to move it without splints.
+The healing of flexor tendons can take up to 2 months to move without splints.
 It will take an additional month to regain regular movements and usage of the hand.
-Following surgery the patient will be suggested physiotherapy and exercises.
+Following surgery, the patient will be suggested physiotherapy and exercises.
 Adhering to these activities will help in a speedy recovery.

 Symptoms of flexor tendon injuries are as follows:

-The above symptoms enable a quick identification of flexor tendon injury, but diagnosing partial flexor tendon injury is not easy.
+The above symptoms enable quick identification of flexor tendon injury, but diagnosing partial flexor tendon injury is not easy.
 MRI scan is the best possible option to find the extent of injury of flexor tendons.
 With MRI images, doctors can decide if surgery will be required or not.

 Some of the risk factors that can lead to flexor tendon injury are: